greblus/aspeqt/README.md

 The 1.2 release also cleared out a lot of history.
 The UI is Qt Quick end to end, so the QtWidgets and print-support modules are gone from the build, along with every `.ui` form, the old dialogs and the widget-era window handling.

+## Files for testing

+* `src/printer/epson-test.prn` — a captured print job that exercises every typeface, pitch and graphics mode of the Epson emulation.
+It is also bundled into the app: **Options → Printer emulation → Print a test page** renders it without an Atari connected.
+The same screen takes any other `.prn` capture, which is the quick way to work on the rendering.
+* `src/icet/icet.atr` — the Ice-T terminal, a disk to mount when testing the R: device.
+Boot it, then dial with `ATDT` or from the phonebook.

 ## Building